-The email is in your spam folder.
 This is perhaps the most obvious red flag.
 If the email ended up in your spam folder, there is definitely a reason for it.

 From the examples shared with us below in the comments, this seems to be a common element in scamming emails.
 Art scammers sometimes use made up names like John Cena or Terry Flowers and it can be a very easy clue to resolve any suspicions you might have.
 In addition to that, sometimes, there are discrepancies in the writer’s name and email address.
 Always, check the writer’s name and email address first!

 This is partly to fluster you and give you less time to think, but mainly because if they know the check they’re sending you is going to bounce, or the credit card is stolen, they need the transaction completed before the bank catches on and you find out.

-There will often be some complex story involving the individual or their family moving to another country right at the time they want to purchase the artwork, necessitating the sum you’re going to be sending to cover the shipping.
+Sometimes involving the individual or their family moving to another country right at the time they want to purchase the artwork, necessitating the sum you’re going to be sending to cover the shipping.
 Yes, this does happen sometimes to honest people in real life, but it’s not that common.

 If the person mentions being from the United States but their English is extremely poor, it is definitely a red flag.
 However, do note here to not dismiss everything because it has a few grammatical errors.
 The person might actually be genuine, and English might not be their native tongue.

-Most genuine clients are only too grateful to have you take the burden of shipping from them, if shipping is necessary.
-And if they do want to take care of it themselves, real collectors will most likely use a major company they’ve had positive experiences with in the past – a company whose name you will know.
+Most genuine clients are only too grateful to have you take the burden of shipping from them if shipping is necessary.
+And if they do want to take care of it themselves, real collectors will most likely use a major company they’ve had positive experiences within the past – a company whose name you will know.

 Of course, none of these things are sure-fire ways to tell that you’re being approached by someone who is trying to steal your money or art.
 But if you see them in an email, you should start to become suspicious, and more wary of the communication.
 If the conversation develops in a way that matches the sort of pattern we’ve been talking about, then you can feel confident that there’s something wrong.